Vervet (Green) Monkey

 The tail is well developed and used for balance.
 They are good swimmers.

-Also known as grass monkeys.
+Also known as vervet or grass monkeys.
 They have a creaking cry and a staccato bark that enables members of a troop to keep in contact.
 They have a variety of alarm calls, distinguishing between avian, snake or mammalian predators.
 Grooming removes parasites, but the primary function is to establish and maintain social bonds.
 It is most common among family members, but is also considered a means to form alliances with non-kin and to strive for higher status.

 STATUS IN WILD:

 Although some species of guenons are listed as endangered or vulnerable, C.sabaeus is not, but numbers are declining because of destruction of forest habitat and excessive hunting by people.
 Listed as a species of Least Concern by IUCN.